 The past 5 years have been all about innovation for me.
 In the public space and cities, but mainly in media and journalism.
-First as a master student, then as a research assistant, a PhD-candidate, projet coordinator and most recently as an independent researcher and consultant.
+First as a master student, then as a researcher, research assistant, PhD-candidate, projet coordinator and most recently as an independent consultant.

 In the process, I learned about the potential and challenges of different organisational processes, cultural diversity, and new technologies (especially Artificial Intelligence, Blockchain and VR).
 I came across theories about innovation in economic geography, organisational and management literature, migration sociology, media studies and technology and innovation studies.
 I was occasionally invited to write about or present my work in professional contexts and this always led to inspiring and constructive conversations about the applications of my insights and ideas.